rizwanjiwan/vinylpad/README.md

-Personal project that's an attempt to replicate a some what vinyl like experience on an iPad.
+Personal project that's an attempt to replicate a somewhat vinyl like experience on an iPad.

 You can play to airplay or bluetooth.